Category:

 Early Life

-Walter Afanasieff was born as Vladimir Nikitich Afanasiev on February 10, 1958 in São Paulo, Brazil to Russian parents Tatiana and Nikita.
+Walter Afanasieff was born Vladimir Nikitich Afanasiev on February 10, 1958, in São Paulo, Brazil.
+He is the son of Russian parents, Tatiana and Nikita.
 He later moved to the United States.
 Afanasieff developed a love for music early on in life, and wrote in high school that his goal was to "write and play better than Keith Emerson."

 Career Beginnings